cp2k/cp2k/INSTALL.md

 ### 2k. libxc (optional, wider choice of xc functionals)

 - The version 5.1.0 (or later) of libxc can be downloaded from <https://www.tddft.org/programs/libxc>
-- CP2K does not make use of fourth derivates such that libxc may be configured with './configure --disable-lxc <other configuration flags>'.
+- CP2K does not make use of fourth derivates such that libxc may be configured with './configure --disable-lxc \<other libxc configuration flags\>'.
 - During the installation, the directories `$(LIBXC_DIR)/lib` and `$(LIBXC_DIR)/include` are created.
 - Add `-D__LIBXC` to DFLAGS, `-I$(LIBXC_DIR)/include` to FCFLAGS